The Tipping Point (2000) analyzes how trends go viral and how localized hotbeds can join together and snowball into big

 In chapter 6 of Tipping Point Gladwell introduces the case study of the Airwalk shoes.

 To manage to appeal both to the masses and the more selective hip fashion mavers, the company had selected models for boutique stores and mass-produced models for department stores.

 Chapter 7: Case Study – Suicide, Smoking

-Malcolm Gladwell addresses the potential rise of disturbing trends we sometimes witness among teenagers, such as mass shootings in schools, cigarettes, and suicides.
+Malcolm Gladwell addresses the potential rise of disturbing trends.

 And those who champion those “new things” are also most likely to become the easily romanticized cool guys the teenagers want to imitate.

 I particularly liked how the author differentiates from “benign experiments” to abuse and suggest not to become hysterical at a teenager trying cigarettes or a drug for example.

 Chapter 8: Conclusion

 In the last chapter, Gladwell brings a few more examples of how some movements or brands used the tipping point rules he listed.

 Lexus, for example, spent an inordinate amount of money in pampering its customers when it had to recall a few autos.

 - Conversation Rhythm & Social Power Moves